Deunitato/minimal-mistakes/_posts/2020-06-08-Sentient-Seldon-migration-and-jenkins.md

 3. `kubectl apply -f persistentvolumeclaim.yaml`
 4. `kubectl apply -f initcontainer.yaml`
--> Check that the init-cloud has a green tick on k8s
+-> Check that the init-cloud has a green tick on k8s -> Only apply this file when the models have been pushed
 5. `kubectl delete -f initcontainer.yaml`
 6. `kubectl apply -f seldon_deployment.yaml`